vijayrajeshr/Kumari-browser/readme.md

 - Maintain clean, reusable UI code with SaltUI.
 - Leverage EinkBro's browser engine for reliable performance.

+## Open Source Project
+This project is **open source** and welcomes contributions from developers interested in enhancing reading experiences in mobile browsers.
+Contributions, suggestions, and feature requests are encouraged through GitHub Pull Requests and Issues.

+**License:** MIT License (or specify your preferred open source license).

+---

 ## References
 - SaltUI: https://github.com/Moriafly/SaltUI
 - EinkBro: https://github.com/plateaukao/einkbro

 ---

-This project is focused on rapid development with high functionality and a beautiful user interface using already available open-source libraries.
+This project focuses on rapid development with high functionality and a beautiful user interface using well-established open-source libraries.